dootdoot1111/BITSCTF/Forensics/Don't think too much./README.md

 Enter the password '69' next and you'll be able to extract a text file named 'embedded.txt'.
 Open the text file, to get the password for your zip file.

-Unzip with the found password, check out not bod.txt, to get your flag!
+Unzip with the found password, check out not bad.txt, to get your flag!
 (Remember to add the flag format BITSCTF{...} )

+This is only one of the ways to solve this challenge apparently.
+One of the text files in the zip file was not password protected and could be normally extracted out.
+The text file contained the word 'getRekt'.
+(The irregular capital 'R' caught my attention).

+We encode the word with caesar cipher (hence the random guy image) with the 'master' password 69, to get the password to the zip file.

+Dunno why this challenge had to ways to solve, but both were fun anyway.